Comparisons

 The test for any "AI pixel art generator": ask it for a 16×16 sprite and zoom in.
 If the grid is clean and every cell is one color, it's pixel art.
 If it's blurry, it's an image that looks like pixel art.

 Hand-draw on a real grid or generate sprites with AI.
-The editor and PNG export are free, with 10 AI credits a month.
+No sign-up needed to draw and export — a free account adds 10 AI credits a month.